junaidiiith/ADL-Deep-Modeling/README.md

 For the third Link Prediction task, the metric chosen is `roc_auc_score`.

+Folder structure -

+data_generation_utils.py - this file contains all the methods and classes that are required to create pytorch datasets, extract data from UML models and convert them into strings.

+model2nx.py - this file process the .ecore files of the UML models dataset and stores them into .pkl format

+models.py - this file contains all the implemented pytorch nn.Module classes - like UMLGPT, UMLGPTClassifier, MLPPredictor, GNNModel.
+Moreover, this file also contains nn.Module requires to create the transformer blocks

+ontouml_data_utils.py - this file contains all the methods and classes that are requires to extract data from the JSON files of OntoUML models present in the ``datasets`` folder.

 ## Run Configurations

 All Run Configurations for the three tasks: